mateuszdziegielewski/mateuszdziegielewski.github.io/README.md

 ## Mateusz Dzięgielewski
-### This is my data science portfolio - you can see the overwiev of my GitHub projects here
+### This is my data science portfolio - you can see the overwiev of my GitHub projects here.
+To see more details click on project's title.

 # [Project 1: Analysis of the 2020-2024 Premier League Seasons](https://github.com/mateuszdziegielewski/premier_league)
 The purpose of this project is to analyze the last 5 seasons of the English Premier League.
 The analysis consists of two parts: